sempercuriosus/job-tracker/README.md

 This is meant to be quick, simple, and as vanilla as I can make it.
 I have nothing against third-party integrations, but I like to be able to have as few dependencies as I can too.
 It is about balancing values and speed, largely, I think.

+I also am building this thinking at scale and adding a _lot_ more to the app, but that was more for my planning purposes than actually intent for implementation.

 ## THE PLAN

 **WHEN** the script is run **THEN** I want to ask for the following information: